obarosa/Laravel-CyberCheckup/README.md

 ## Other
 ### Import
 To import contacts from a XLSX file go to the dashboard and click on the "Choose File" button.
-In the "import" folder there are sample files.
+In the "Choose File" folder there are sample files.